xenon615/wow-bot/README.md

 Use F6 and  F7 to decrease or increase the sensitivity of the bobber search, respectively.
 The same for splash with ALT key pressed

-####  The script is not intended for dishonorable enrichment (although who is a saint here? ;) ) and is published for informational and demonstration purposes
+####  The script is not intended for dishonorable enrichment (although who is a saint here? ;) ) and is published for informational and demonstration purposes only